codescene-oss/codescene-vscode/README.md

 # CodeScene for VS Code

-This extension enables you to run CodeScene's code health analysis in VS Code.
+This extension brings a free, standalone version of CodeScene's code health analysis that shows you the results directly in your editor.
 It very likely supports your language.
 See the full list of supported languages below.

 Examples on code health issues include – but are not limited to – the following: